 In that case, it makes sense to assume the sentential complement is true (to some degree) - which is precisely how to fail a standard false belief task (where the complement is false, by design).
-Theory of mind: Link to language is...?

-Lewis, Hacquard, & Lidz 2012: This would mean that if children are made aware that the beliefs themselves are being questioned (which is what the mental state verbs refer to), they should do better at passing false belief tasks.
+Lewis, Hacquard, & Lidz 2012, 2017: This would mean that if children are made aware that the beliefs themselves are being questioned (which is what the mental state verbs refer to), they should do better at passing false belief tasks.
 What does Hoggle think?
 Hoggle thinks that Sarah is the thief.

-Lewis, Hacquard, & Lidz 2012: This is precisely what Lewis et al (2012) found when they tested 4-year-olds.
-4-year-olds improved their performance 44% when the belief (of the characters in the story) was made more salient.
+Lewis, Hacquard, & Lidz 2012, 2017: This is precisely what Lewis et al (2012) found when they tested 4-year-olds.
+4-year-olds improved their performance significantly when the belief (of the characters in the story) was made more salient.
 What does Hoggle think?
 Hoggle thinks that Sarah is the thief.
-Theory of mind: Link to language is...?

-Lewis, Hacquard, & Lidz 2012: This suggests that young children know quite a bit about how to use language to encode mental states of others - it's just that they have difficulty adjusting to atypical uses of mental state verbs.
+Lewis, Hacquard, & Lidz 2012, 2017: This suggests that young children know quite a bit about how to use language to encode mental states of others - it's just that they have difficulty adjusting to atypical uses of mental state verbs.
 (Remember: Most of the time, 4-year-olds use them as parenthetical endorsements, not as literal statements of belief.
 Some false belief tasks test children explicitly with the literal statement of belief.)
 Who took the bracelet?
 Hoggle thinks that Sarah is the thief.

-parenthetical endorsement:

-Sarah is the thief = TRUE to some degree.
+parenthetical endorsement: Sarah is the thief = TRUE to some degree.

 Reasonable response: Yeah, I think so too.
-Theory of mind: Link to language is...?

-Lewis, Hacquard, & Lidz 2012: This suggests that young children know quite a bit about how to use language to encode mental states of others - it's just that they have difficulty adjusting to atypical uses of mental state verbs.
+Lewis, Hacquard, & Lidz 2012, 2017: This suggests that young children know quite a bit about how to use language to encode mental states of others - it's just that they have difficulty adjusting to atypical uses of mental state verbs.
 (Remember: Most of the time, 4-year-olds use them as parenthetical endorsements, not as literal statements of belief.
 Some false belief tasks test children explicitly with the literal statement of belief.)
 What is Hoggle thinking?
 Hoggle thinks that Sarah is the thief.

-literal statement of belief:

-Sarah is the thief = UNKNOWN.
+literal statement of belief: Sarah is the thief = UNKNOWN.